era/elias.sh/markdown/posts/etw-rust.md

 With FerrisEtw we can use [TraceProperties](https://docs.rs/ferrisetw/latest/ferrisetw/trace/struct.TraceProperties.html) to try to optimize the buffers for our usage.
 Another option is to use a channel to push all the events to another thread.

 Also VERY IMPORTANT, do not block on the `callback`, events are proccessed in order, so if you block, you are holding the queue.

+Other than that, there is no much we can do.
+If there is a burst of events and you can keep up, you are going to lose some of them.